Kanban-Zai/marketing/exposition/culture.md

 must not be personal.
 Personally calling out a person on such behaviours are actually an attack on the team as they build resentment.

-The Kanban-Zai way to deal with both situations is to record a audit.
+The Kanban-Zai way to deal with both situations is to record a journal.

 ## Other non audital behaviours that are more appropriatley addressed through team norms.